rosiemin/Predicting-Infertility-Capstone1/README.md

 Beyond this, we have to think about the other effects this can have on a couple.Infertility causes several effects in different types of personal health: physical, mental, emotional, psychological, social and even religious, in the couples that suffer from it.
 It’s one of the most important causes of depression, and its social, psychological and cultural consequences. [ source](https://pdfs.semanticscholar.org/75d6/fa1291e80cb867fd2fa07fc99aea1bbfb43d.pdf)

-#### Based on this, I chose to reduce my false negatives, therefore I will be looking at recall.
+#### Based on this, I chose to reduce my false negatives, therefore I will be comparing recall between my models.

 #### Other choices made from my K-fold CV analysis:
 1. Class weights decided = 'balanced' or in my case 10:1
     * For every individual that was infertile, they are worth 10 fertile.
 2. Threshold at which my predicted probabilities were decided = 0.4
     * Because I wanted to reduce my false negatives, I wanted to allow a few more false positives go by, so instead of having a default threshold of 0.5, I chose a threshold of 0.4.

 ### Final Model Assessment: